garagehive/garagehive.github.io/docs/garagehive-group-items-working-with-group-items-actions.md

 ### Matching approved line groups action
 If you change a group description or price after it has been published and the customer approves it, it is not automatically marked as authorised on the document.
-It generates an attention comment, which you can manually link to the current group in the document using this action.
+It generates an attention comment, which you can manually link to the current group in the document using **Match Approved Line Groups** action.
 This action is available in jobsheets, estimates, and vehicle inspection estimates.
 1. From the group items sub-page actions bar, select **Functions**, followed by **Match Approved Line Groups**.

    ![](media/garagehive-group-actions5.png)